plurb/Aetherwynn-Unstable-Isotopes/Classes/Fighter/Fighter Class.md

 *2nd-level Fighter Ability*

 > *You can momentarily push yourself beyond human limits.*

 **1/short rest:** On your turn, you can take one additional action.
-This action cannot be used to cast a spell (excpet through a magic weapon).
+This action cannot be used to cast a spell.

 Starting at 17th level, you can use Action Surge **2/short rest**, but only once on the same turn.